-Consistent with previous years, the result of this analysis indicates that our unadjusted mean and median pay gaps are largely explained by the different types of roles women and men are in, rather than differences in compensation, when controlling for factors such as those mentioned above.
+Consistent with previous years, the result of this analysis indicates that our unadjusted mean and median pay gaps are largely explained by the different types of roles women and men are in, rather than differences in compensation, when controlling for the types of factors mentioned above.
 Red Hat is committed to increasing gender diversity across all levels and roles within our organization through hiring, promoting, and developing talent.
-In the "How are we making a difference?" section below we highlight some of the key initiatives we're currently engaging in to support gender diversity.
-However, if
+In the "How are we making a difference?" section below we highlight some of the key initiatives we're currently engaging in to support our efforts to provide a workplace where all associates, regardless of their gender, are invited to contribute.
+However, if our adjusted pay gap analysis indicates differences exist, we take action to address them.

-1 Pay refers to ordinary pay (basic pay, allowances, pay for piecework, pay for leave, and shift premium pay) converted to an hourly rate calculated for the pay period including 5 April 2022.
+^[1] Pay refers to ordinary pay (basic pay, allowances, pay for piecework, pay for leave, and shift premium pay) converted to an hourly rate calculated for the pay period including 05 April 2023.